Maryam-Afshari/thesis/README.md

 "Using LSTM and XGBoost for streamflow prediction based on meteorological time series data" supervised by Dr. Edwin Sutanudjaja, Prof. dr. Derek Karssenberg and Youchen Shen.

 # Notebooks
 In this project, we used different ML methods including LSTM, XGBoost, and Multiple Linear Regression (MLR) for two gauging stations including Basel and Lobith.
-The notebook was named after the model and station.
+The notebooks are named after the model and station.

 # Data
 Data is available in the directory called "data" with the following files for each station